suldev/manx/README.md

 ### Simple
 All uses require a list of blocklist urls outlined in an external text file.
 Urls must be line-delimited.

-`$ python main.py blocklist.txt`
+`$ manx blocklist.txt`

 ### Whitelist
 Similar to the blocklist file, a whitelist text file may be provided that contains urls to omit from the final blacklist.
 Use -w to comment out matching urls, or -W to remove them from the list completely.

-`$ python main.py -w whitelist.txt blocklist.txt`
+`$ manx -w whitelist.txt blocklist.txt`

 ### Output
 Specify an output configuration file.
 This file is typically lead by some information about this application and a timestamp.
 By default, blacklist.conf is produced in the script directory.

-`$ python main.py -o /etc/dnsmasq.d/blacklist.conf -w whitelist.txt blocklist.txt`
+`$ manx -o /etc/dnsmasq.d/blacklist.conf -w whitelist.txt blocklist.txt`

 ### Time Format
-Unless `-x` is passed (where this step would be otherwise skipped), manx provides some basic information at the top of the output configuration file.
+By default, manx provides some basic information about the blacklist at the head of the output file, including number of urls and version number of the program.
 One of these lines includes a time stamp representing when the file was created.
 By default, the format used is of ISO 8601.
 However, another format can be selected by passing the `-T` parameter.

-`$ python main.py -w whitelist.txt -T '%Y-%m-%d %H:%M:%S' blocklist.txt`
+`$ manx -w whitelist.txt -T '%Y-%m-%d %H:%M:%S' blocklist.txt`

+**Note:** If the -x parameter is passed, no header information is produced.
+If -T and -x are passed, the program will issue a warning that the custom time formatting will be ignored.

 ### Syntax
 Manx can write the output file in any format that it can interpret.
 By default, the format used is dnsmasq >= 2.86.
 Options below are passed with the `-s` or `--syntax` directive